Cross-platform C SDK logo

 port

 Connection port.
-If we pass UINT16_MAX it will use 80 (by default for HTTP).
+If we pass UINT16_MAX 80 will be used (default for HTTP).

 Return